jamestut-vscode/vscode-patches/README.md

   Maximum input polling is increased to 250 Hz (vs 120 Hz previously).
 This only changes the maximum: if your device have 120 Hz display, it will still be capped at 120 Hz.
 - **Non intrusive autocomplete.**
   Just type or copy-paste the file or folder path that you want to open, even on high latency connections to Remote Extension Host!
 The auto-complete will not interfere with what you've typed/pasted!
+- **No automatic expansion of minimized editor group** When an editor group is at its minimum size, focusing on it won't automatically expand it.
+- **Unified recently opened list**
+  The recently opened list is unified across all remotes.
+- **Allow extensions to access large files** Extensions can now access large files.
+Enable the **Large File Sync** settings to activate this feature.
 - **Server Daemon Support.**
   Simply add the `--daemonize` option to start the REH server as a daemon.